tangle-network/masp-protocol/packages/masp-anchor-contracts/README.md

-<h1 align="center">Webb Identity Anchors</h1>
+<h1 align="center">Webb MASP Anchor Contracts</h1>

-Wrapper classes and utilities for deploying and interacting with zero-knowledge Identity Anchors in solidity.
+Wrapper classes and utilities for deploying and interacting with zero-knowledge MASP Anchors in solidity.

 ## License